drez/billboy/README.md

 #### 2. Install

 1. copy the files to the server
-2. rename .env.example and add your database and path configurations
+2. rename .env.example and add your database and configurations
 3. run the deplaoy script in console:

 ```
 $ composer run-script deploy
 ```

+OR

+run public/install.php

+5. Navigate to /.admin

-4. Log in with
+4. Log in with your chosen root user
-   user: apigoat
-   password: Apigoat2024!

 #### 5. Attributions